b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement a like and a save button
+- DONE Implement a like and a save button
-- Implement toggleLikePos logic to be able to like/unlike the post
+- DONE Implement toggleLikePos logic to be able to like/unlike the post
-- Implement toggleLikePos logic to be able to save/unsave the post as favorite
+- DONE Implement toggleLikePos logic to be able to save/unsave the post as favorite
-- Add call to refresh the posts list after liking or saving the post
+- DONE Add call to refresh the posts list after liking or saving the post

 #### View the comment section